 How to Create Custom User Defined Excel Functions

-Excel allows you to create custom functions, called "User Defined Functions" (UDF's) that can be used the same way you would use SUM() or some other built-in Excel function.
+Excel allows you to create custom functions, called "User Defined Functions" (UDFs) that can be used the same way you would use SUM() or some other built-in Excel function.
+This can be especially useful for advanced mathematics or special text manipulation or date calculations prior to 1900.
+Many Excel add-ins provide large collections of specialized functions.

-This article will help you get started with user defined functions and show a couple of cool examples.
+This article will help you get started creating user defined functions with a few useful examples.

 - Get into VBA (Press Alt+F11)